stella0000000/garden-structures/README.md

 Stella was curious to ascertain a framework to acquire a deeper understanding of data structures and algorithms.
 She noticed the paper flowers hanging behind her desk resembled linked lists.
 Were the flower petals nodes of a circularly linked list?<br><br>

-The trio decided to collaborate on a project: (re)imagining data structures and algorithms through nature.
-The project is unfolding as a video game.<br><br>
+The trio decided to collaborate on a project inviting users to explore the world of data structures and algorithms through the lens of nature.
+The project is unfolding as a video game!<br><br>
 <img width="700" alt="Screenshot 2023-10-19 at 8 40 26 PM" src="https://github.com/stella0000000/garden-structures/assets/112890821/18dbb75d-a312-4e2b-a7c3-3a54fa63b43d">